 Nosek’s venture was not the only scientific venture the Arnold Foundation has supported.
 They also support the work of the Nutrition Science Institute founded by controversial diet-science journalist Gary Taubes.
 Taubes was famous for arguing that saturated fat does not make people fat.
 It also supports the work of Nina Tiecholtz who also argues the same thing.
 Finally, the foundation supports the work of British science journalist Dr. Ben Goldacre.
 Goldacre is building an open, searchable database that will link all publicly available information on every clinical trial in the world.

 In January 2019, John and Laura Arnold announced that they would form a limited-liability company called Arnold Ventures LLC.
 The for-profit corporation is designed to more proactively achieve “social change.”
-Arnold Ventures will receive funding from the Arnold Foundation, a donor-advised fund, and the 501(c)(4) lobbying arm of the foundation so that the firm can have greater flexibility in where it can spend along with greater secrecy for its donors.
+Arnold Ventures will receive funding from the Arnold Foundation, a donor-advised fund, and the 501(c)(4) lobbying arm of the foundation (called Action Now) so that the firm can have greater flexibility in where it can spend along with greater secrecy for its donors.
 The Arnold Foundation’s president, Kelli Rhee, will have some role within the firm, and will focus on “criminal justice, health, public education, and public finance.”

 The foundation has come under fire from both the right and the left.
 The right-wing group 2nd Vote published an article criticizing the Arnolds for contributing to Planned Parenthood and its affiliated organizations.
 It also attacked the Arnolds for raising money for the re-election campaign of President Barack Obama and other Democrats in the 2012 elections.